-Since March 31, 2014, the Division has made payments of \$2,106,620 to AMP toward its net impaired cost estimate.
-Also since March 31, 2014, the Division's allocation of additional costs incurred by the project is \$167,972 and interest expense incurred on AMP's line-of-credit of \$266,199.
-As part of the Bechtel Settlement, the Division received a credit of \$394,149 against its stranded cost liability, resulting in a net impaired cost estimate at December 31, 2019, of \$1,681,383.
-The Division does have a potential PHFU Liability of \$4,017,584 resulting in a net total potential liability of \$5,698,967, assuming the assets making up the PHFU (principally the land comprising the Meigs County site) has no value and also assuming the Division's credit balance would earn zero interest.
+Since March 31, 2014, the Division has made payments of \$2,505,814 to AMP toward its net impaired cost estimate.
+Also since March 31, 2014, the Division's allocation of additional costs incurred by the project is \$168,966 and interest expense incurred on AMP's line-of-credit of \$288,646.
+As part of the Bechtel Settlement, the Division received a credit of \$394,149 against its stranded cost liability, resulting in a net impaired cost estimate at December 31, 2020, of \$1,305,630.
+The Division does have a potential PHFU Liability of \$4,073,013 resulting in a net total potential liability of \$5,378,643, assuming the assets making up the PHFU (principally the land comprising the Meigs County site) has no value and also assuming the Division's credit balance would earn zero interest.
 Stranded costs as well as PHFU costs are subject to change, including future borrowing costs on the AMP line of credit.
 Activities include negative items such as property taxes as well as positive items like revenue from leases or sale of all or a portion of the Meigs County site property.

-The Division intends to recover these costs and repay AMP over the next 10 years through a power cost adjustment, thus this incurred cost has been capitalized and reported as a regulated asset, as allowed by GASB Statement No. 65, Items Previously Reported as Assets and Liabilities.
+The Division intends to recover these costs and repay AMP over the next 9 years through a power cost adjustment, thus this incurred cost has been capitalized and reported as a regulated asset, as allowed by GASB Statement No. 65, Items Previously Reported as Assets and Liabilities.
 The Division intends to recover 50% of these costs from the customers through the Energy Adjustment Charge passed along to customer's monthly bills.

 In addition, various claims are pending against the City involving the Division for personal injuries, property damage and other matters, which the City is responsible for.
-The City's management is of the opinion that ultimate settlement of such claims will not result in a material adverse effect on the Division's financial position, results of operations or cash flows.
+The City's management is of the opinion that ultimate resolution of such claims could result in a material adverse effect on the Division's financial position, results of operations or cash flows.
+This amount is indeterminable at this time.

 Risk Management: The Division is exposed to various risks of loss related to torts; thefts of, damage to and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
-The Division carries insurance to cover particular liabilities and property protection.
-Otherwise, the Division is generally self-insured.
-There were no significant decreases in any insurance coverage in 2019.
+The Division is generally self-insured.
+No material losses, including incurred but not reported losses, occurred in 2020.